 Most people who are realistic and honest (in y opinion) don’t attempt to say that all religions are true, in this ultimate sense, because it simply isn’t a tenable position, but that tension creates a dilemma.
 It makes us uncomfortable.In our pluralistic society, people want to be accepting, tolerant and to get along, and the exclusivity of religious propositions doesn’t sit comfortably with this sensibility.
 Still, all people, but the atheists, acknowledge that something transcendent exists.
 Most agnostics would admit it.
 (That’s why they are agnostic rather than atheist.)

-Further, all rational people recognize that some things are true and some things are not, and two mutually exclusive things cannot both be true at the same time.
-(As an example, Ravi Zacharias speaks about the Law of Non-Contradiction in the context of religion)
+Further, all rational people recognize that some things are true and some things are not.
+We all know intuitively that two mutually exclusive things cannot both be true at the same time.

 Many people resolve this tension by taking the position that truth exists n all religions; all religions are attempting to get at some universal truth, and, therefore, some amalgam of all religions is true.
 They would further say that every religion has part of the truth, but no one religion has the full truth.

 The illustration used is that of six blind men trying to figure out what an elephant is like.
 One feels the leg and thinks an elephant is thick and round like a tree.
 Another gets a hold of the trunk and thinks an elephant is long and snake-like.
 One grabs the tusk and thinks an elephant is hard and woody.
 Another feels an ear and thinks an elephant is flat and thin.
 They are all right about what they feel, but they are all wrong about what an elephant is like.